deveshwadibhasme/code-ant-assignment/README.md

 # Project is create with React + Vite [Live Link is Available]
 (Given UI Developed and Some Functionality is in Develpoment)

-- I am using more Frameworks in this site and mentioned here after implement
+- I will use more Frameworks in future in this site and mentioned here after implement

 - Used Tailwind CSS for styling

 - Live Link : https://codeant-ai.netlify.app/

+## Feature

+- Log in Page
+- A Dashboard Page
+- A Add Repository Option

 ## Run the app locally with 4 simple steps:
 ## Prerequisites